 Figure \ref{fig:sbm:pq} shows the results for (top row) two and (bottom row) five different clusters and varying values for the within cluster connectivity $p$ and the between cluster connectivity $q$.

-In the left figures we see the results for 20 cuts generated with the KL-Algorithm stopping after only two iterations.
-As indicated by the red line tangles meet the theoretical bound in this setting.
-Improving the set of initial cuts by running the KL-Algorithm for 100 iterations (which usually is until convergence) and using a larger number of cuts (100) does improve the results slightly, but barely visible.
+In the left figures, we see the results for 20 cuts generated with the KL-Algorithm stopping after only two iterations.
+As indicated by the red line, tangles meet the theoretical bound in this setting.
+Improving the set of initial cuts by running the KL-Algorithm for 100 iterations (which usually is until convergence) and using a more significant number of cuts (100) improves the results but is barely visible.
 We visualize the results for this setting in the middle pictures of both rows.
-Tangles can only aggregate the information that is present in the set of cuts.
-Clearly we perform better when the quality of the initial bipartitions increases.
-However the improvement is minimal indicating that fast and simple algorithms usually suffice to achieve satisfying results.
+Tangles can only aggregate the information in the set of cuts.
+We perform better when the quality of the initial bipartitions increases.
+However, minimal improvement indicates that fast and simple algorithms usually suffice to achieve satisfying results.

-Comparing the tangle results to spectral clustering, we can see that they perform pretty comparable: they both recover the block structure under similar parameter settings and with comparable accuracy.
-We find this quite impressive, considering the ``quick and dirty'' pre-processing of generating only 20 using a local search heuristic.
+Comparing the tangle results to spectral clustering, we can see that they perform comparably: they both recover the block structure under similar parameter settings and with comparable accuracy.
+We find this quite impressive, considering the ``quick and dirty'' pre-processing of generating only 20 cuts using a local search heuristic.